neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 :::{figure} /images/midshipman-LL-hum-duration.png
 :width: 700

-A) The second experimental paradigm used a transition from LD conditions to LL conditions.
-At the LD to LL transition, groups of fish were either treated with exogenous melatonin (*2-iMel*; experimental gorup), or treated with placebo (control group).
+A) The second experimental paradigm of Feng et al[^feng-bass-2016] utilized a transition from LD conditions to LL conditions.
+At the LD to LL transition, groups of fish were either treated with exogenous melatonin (***2-iMel***; experimental gorup), or treated with placebo (control group).
 The exogenous melatonin in the experimental group was administered using an "implant" (meaning melatonin is slowly and constantly released into the blood).
 B) Effects on total daily hum duration.
 C) Effects on hum activity.
 :::

 ***Q7: Does the hormone melatonin have an excitatory or inhibitory effect on humming behavior?
-What is your evidence for this?***
+What is the evidence?***

-***Q8: Under DD conditions, the fish exhibited free-run hum activity (Figure 51).
+***Q8: Under DD conditions, the fish exhibited free-run hum activity (Figure 51, see margin).
 However, under LL conditions, the fish now exhibited what kind of activity pattern?***

 ***Q9: Can you think of any reasons why an endogenous circadian pattern of humming was not recovered in the experimental group (Figure 52C)?***